DOI10.47051/ZJNS9475

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..6,7 Lepidoblepharis peraccae is listed in this category because the species is widely distributed throughout the Chocoan lowlands, especially in areas that have not been heavily affected by deforestation, like the Colombian Pacific coast.
 Thus, the species is considered to be facing no major immediate extinction threats.6 The main threat to the long-term survival of populations of L. peraccae is the continuing decline in the extent and quality of its habitat, mostly due to encroaching human activities such as agriculture and cattle grazing.
 In Ecuador, an estimated ~62% of the habitat of the species has been destroyed.8 Therefore, the species may qualify for a threatened category in the near future if this threat is not addressed.

-Distribution: Lepidoblepharis peraccae is endemic to the Chocó biome, from western Colombia to northwestern Ecuador.
-The species occurs at elevations between 41 and 1162 m (Fig. 2).
+Distribution: Lepidoblepharis peraccae is native to the Chocó biome, from western Colombia to northwestern Ecuador (Fig. 2).

 Distribution of Lepidoblepharis peraccae in Ecuador